-This four year $25 million rule of law project known as the Feteh (Justice) Activity is designed to provide flexible, rapid response technical assistance to Ethiopia’s Attorney General’s Office (AGO), FSCE, and related government institutions involved in the legal and judicial reform process.
+This four year $25 million rule of law project known as the Feteh (Justice in Amharic) Activity is designed to provide flexible, rapid response technical assistance to Ethiopia’s Attorney General’s Office (AGO), FSCE, and related government institutions involved in the legal and judicial reform process.
 Feteh also works closely with a host of civil society organizations (CSOs) and the media to ensure public input on democratic reforms and to improve citizen engagement and public consultation on proposed changes to the country’s legal and judicial framework.
 The project is funded by USAID.